Convex normality of rational polytopes with long edges: Proof of the main result

 \subsection{Proof of Theorem \ref{latticepolytopes}(b)}

-Lattice parallelepipeds are integrally closed -- a consequence of Lemma \ref{cnormalvsnormal}(b).
-Therefore, we only need to show that $P$ is covered by lattice parallelepipeds.
-In view of Corollary \ref{pcoverweak}, it is enough to show
+Lattice parallelepipeds are integrally closed -- a consequence of Lemma \ref{cnormalvsnormal}(a).
+Therefore, we only need to show that a rational simplex $P$ with $\E(P)\ge d(d+1)$ is covered by lattice parallelepipeds.
+In view of Corollary \ref{pcoverweak}, it is enough to show that we have the cover